tergav17/i281-dev/as/README.md

   0
 }
 ```
 In this case, the statement `exsym.value` will return the address to the value element in memory.
 This would be the same as `exsym + symbol.value`.
-The size of a type can be accessed using `$(type)`.
+The size of a type can be accessed using `$type`.

 ## Expressions
 All numberic or symbol inputs during assembly are treated as expressions.
 These will be fully parsed before they are emitted.
 When evaluating an expression, the order of operation is observed.
 The expression will either be absolute if it contains only numbers, or it will inherit the segment that the included symbols exist in.
 When using segment symbols, special rules apply.